anvayg/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am an incoming PhD student at the University of Wisconsin-Madison.
+I am broadly interested in Programming Languages research, and in Program Verification and Synthesis in particular.

 I previously graduated from Princeton University with a BA in Computer Science in 2020.
-There I did research with Professor Andrew Appel and Professor Zachary Kincaid.
+There I worked with Professor Andrew Appel and Professor Zachary Kincaid.